-At least in the US over the last two decades (between 1995–2014), potency has increased from around 4% to 12%, and the protective CBD content of cannabis has decreased, from around 28% to less than 15%; significantly affecting the ratio of THC to CBD, and (with all things being equal in terms of frequency and method of consumption) subsequently adversely impacted the psychoactive effect of cannabis.
+At least in the US over the last two decades (between 1995–2014), potency has increased from around 4% to 12%, and the protective CBD content of cannabis has decreased, from around 28% to less than 15%, significantly affecting the ratio of THC to CBD, and with it, the nature and strength of the psychoactive effect of cannabis.

-Herbal cannabis sold in the UK was predominantly imported from the Caribbean, West Africa, and Asia until the 1990s.
-After this time, it was increasingly produced in the UK – being grown indoors using intensive means (artificial lighting, heating, and control of day-length).
-A study funded by the Home Office analysed samples of cannabis confiscated by 23 police forces in England and Wales in 2008, and found that over 97% of herbal cannabis had been grown by intensive methods, with an average potency of 16%, compared with an 8% average potency for traditional imported herbal cannabis.
-This matched other reports of home-grown cannabis being consistently stronger (around 2–3 times) than imported herbal cannabis and cannabis resin.
+Until the 1990s, herbal cannabis sold in the UK was predominantly imported from the Caribbean, West Africa, and Asia.
+After this time, it was increasingly produced in the UK, being grown indoors using intensive means (artificial lighting, heating, and control of day-length).
+A study funded by the Home Office analysed samples of cannabis confiscated by 23 police forces in England and Wales in 2008, and found that over 97% of herbal cannabis had been grown by intensive methods; its average potency of 16% compared with just 8% for traditional imported herbal cannabis.
+This matched other reports of home-grown cannabis being consistently (around 2–3 times) stronger than imported herbal cannabis and cannabis resin.

 In 2015, observing a decrease in the use of cannabis in England and Wales, but parallel increase in demand for treatment, a UK study examined whether the trend could be explained by an increase in the availability of higher-potency cannabis.
-Over two and a half thousand adults were surveyed about their use of different types of cannabis, severity of dependence, and cannabis-related concerns.
-The researchers found that higher potency cannabis was associated with a greater severity of dependence, especially in young people, and was rated by participants as having stronger effects on memory impairment and paranoia than other lower potency types.
+Over 2500 adults were surveyed about their use of different types of cannabis, severity of dependence, and cannabis-related concerns.
+The researchers found that higher potency cannabis was associated with a greater severity of dependence, especially in young people, and was rated by participants as causing more memory impairment and paranoia than lower potency types.
 However at the same time, it was reported to produce the best ‘high’, and to be the preferred type.

-Like other psychoactive substances, cannabis can change people’s perceptions, mood, and behaviour.
-Higher potency cannabis contains more of the psychoactive component, so there is an intuitive sense to the hypothesis that higher potency cannabis can increase the risk of temporary or longer-term adverse problems with perceptions, mood, and behaviour.
-A particular concern is of the link between cannabis use and psychosis, a term used to describe an experience where a person perceives or interprets reality in a very different way to those around them.
-This can involve hallucinations or delusions.
+By definition cannabis is a psychoactive substance, which means it can change people’s perceptions, mood, and behaviour.
+Higher potency cannabis contains more of the psychoactive component, so it makes sense that higher potency cannabis could increase the risk of temporary or longer-term (adverse) problems with perceptions, mood, and behaviour.
+However, there is a particular concern that cannabis use could be linked to ‘psychosis’, a term describing a mental illness where a person perceives or interprets reality in a very different way to those around them, which can include hallucinations or delusions.

-Recently published research from the University of York has shown that the risk of developing psychosis from cannabis use is actually small compared to the total number of users.
-A calculation based on data from England and Wales helped to put this into perspective, indicating that more than 20,000 people would need to be stopped using cannabis to prevent just one case of psychosis.
-Nonetheless, being sensitive to the variable harms of cannabis, it would seem that “the more high potency cannabis used, the higher the risk of developing mental health problems”, and among patients who already have schizophrenia, the worse the symptoms when using cannabis.
+A recently published paper from the University of York has demonstrated the complications of attributing any association between cannabis use and psychosis to a causal effect of cannabis use rather than other factors or a reverse causal effect.
+A calculation based on data from England and Wales helped to put this into perspective, indicating that even if cannabis did cause psychosis more than 20,000 people would need to be stopped using cannabis to prevent just one case of psychosis.

 The apparent steady increase in cannabis potency in the UK since the 1990s is important context for further research.
 Where higher potency cannabis is increasingly becoming the norm, and is the preference for cannabis users, it would be relevant to generate more evidence of the health-related problems with high potency cannabis, and the treatment and harm reduction solutions based around these health-related problems.

 Whatever the causes, across the UK figures submitted to the European drug misuse monitoring centre show that the proportion of patients starting treatment for drug problems who did so primarily due to their cannabis use rose steadily from 11% in 2003/04 to 22% in 2011/12.
-With the caveat that data from 2013 onwards is not directly comparable with the years before due to changes in methodology, in 2013, 27% of patients entered treatment primarily because of a cannabis issue – hovering at 26% through 2014, and 2015.
+With the caveat that data from 2013 onwards is not directly comparable due to changes in methodology, in 2014 and 2015 the proportion of patients who entered treatment primarily because of a cannabis issue hovered above previous years at 26% (25,278 and 26,295 respectively).
 Among first ever treatment presentations, the increase from 2003/04 was more pronounced, from 19% to 37%.
 By 2013, cannabis use had become the main prompt for half the patients who sought treatment for the first time (at 49%), and stayed relatively constant at 47% in 2014, and 48% in 2015.

-Showing that more users was not the reason for more starting treatment, over about the same period, in England and Wales the proportion of 16–59-year-olds who in a survey said they had used cannabis in the past year fell from about 11% to about 7% in 2013/14 (and subsequently 7% in 2014/15 and 7% in 2015/16).
+Showing that more users was not the reason for more starting treatment, over about the same period, in England and Wales the proportion of 16–59-year-olds who in a survey said they had used cannabis in the past year fell from about 11% to 7% in 2013/14, then stayed at that level in 2014/15 and 2015/16.

-According to two diagnostic manuals, problem cannabis use can develop into a cannabis use disorder or cannabis dependence.
-This is thought to happen to about one in ten users, and can be identified by a cluster of symptoms including: loss of control; inability to cut down or stop; preoccupation with use; neglecting activities unrelated to use; continued use despite experiencing problems related to use; and the development of tolerance and withdrawal.
+According to the two main diagnostic manuals used in Europe and the USA, problem cannabis use can develop into a cannabis use disorder or cannabis dependence, identifiable by a cluster of symptoms including: loss of control; inability to cut down or stop; preoccupation with use; neglecting activities unrelated to use; continued use despite experiencing problems; and the development of tolerance and withdrawal.

-This level of clinical appreciation for the harms of cannabis didn’t exist when researcher and writer William L. White entered the addictions field half a century ago:
+This level of clinical appreciation for cannabis use problems didn’t exist when researcher and writer William L. White entered the addictions field half a century ago:

 • Full remission from cannabis use disorders is not only possible, but probable.